Healthy Homes Assessment Meeanee

 Draught Stopping Meeanee

-Draughts may lead to dropping temperatures within houses.
-A cold home will cost more to heat, which means wasting energy and increased bills.
+Draughts increase the likelihood of lower temperatures in households.
+A humid home will cost more to heat, which means wasting energy and increased bills.

-There is no require to block up intentional gaps or holes in the construction.
-For instance, small gaps around doors and windows could be required to allow for the movement of the building when the house is heated and cools to allow them to be closed and opened instead of instead of being stuck.
-We will test all doors and windows in an Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the house warms and cools so that they can still be shut and opened, rather than sticking.
+We will inspect all windows and doors during our Healthy Homes assessment of your rental property.

 Get the complete information of the Healthy Homes draught stopping requirements.